lzeke0/TwitchRSS/README.md

 There is also a VOD only endpoint if you don't want to see ongoing streams which are known to break some readers: https://twitchrss.appspot.com/vodonly/twitch

+### Caching requests
+This service caches requests from twitch for 10 minutes meaning that you will only get new answers once in 10 minutes.
+Please keep this in mind when polling the service.

 ### Deployment
 First you should set your own Twitch API client ID in the app.yaml.
 See how to deploy on [Google App Engine](https://cloud.google.com/appengine/docs/standard/python3).